JAPANESE POTATO SALAD

 PRO TIP: If the water doesn’t taste salty, add more salt.
 Think ocean water salty.

-Bring the potato’s to a boil.
-Once the pans starts to boiling set a timer for 12 minutes.
+Bring the potatoes to a boil.
+Only once the pans starts boiling, set a timer for 10 minutes.

 PRO TIP: This cold-to-boiling method allows the potatoes to cook evenly.
 If you boil the water first and then put the potatoes in, the outside of the potato cooks faster than the inside, resulting in an uneven texture.